rjyo/cundle/README.md

 	$ . ~/.cundle/cundle.sh

 Add this line to ~/.bashrc or ~/.zshrc (if you use oh-my-zsh like me) file to have it automatically sources upon login.

+## Limitations & Future plan

+* Only support repositories on github.com now.
+Will support any git repo.
+* Not able to use a certain commit, tag or branch but just the latest source